Skip to main content

 Advanced Tagging

-By effectively leveraging Tags, you can lead guests through your exhibits, captivating their interest and deepening their comprehension for a truly engaging journey.
-Tags serve as the gateway to a seamless transition between self-guided exploration and curated experiences, empowering visitors to effortlessly navigate your venue by selecting Tags that pique their interest.
+By strategically leveraging tags, you can guide visitors through exhibits, capturing their interest and deepening their understanding for a more engaging experience.
+Tags serve as gateways for seamless transitions between self-guided exploration and curated journeys, empowering visitors to navigate your venue effortlessly by selecting tags that resonate with their interests.

 Below we’ll dive deeper into tagging by breaking it down into three categories: Tag Manager, Tag Usage, and Featured Tags